-- determining criteria for Significant increase in credit risk - choosing appropriate models and assumptions for the measurements of expected credit loss; - establishing the number and relative weighing of forward- looking scenarios or each type of product and the associated expected credit loss: and - establishing groups of similar financial assets for the purpose of measuring expected credit loss
+- determining criteria for significant increase in credit risk - choosing appropriate models and assumptions for the measurements of expected credit loss; - establishing the number and relative weighing of forward- looking scenarios or each type of product and the associated expected credit loss: and - · establishing groups of similar financial assets for the purpose of measuring expected credit loss b.
+Revaluation of land and investment property

-The judgements, inputs, methodology and assumptions used for estimating the expected credit loss allowance are reviewed regularly to reduce any difference between the loss estimates and actual loss experience.
+The judgments, inputs, methodology and assumptions used for estimating the expected credit loss allowance are reviewed regularly to reduce any difference between the loss estimates and actual loss experience.